tiny-rl/tiny-rl.github.io/docs/_build/html/_sources/example/2_smaller_network.md

 # <center>Creating a smaller network</center>
 First of al we want to down size our network parameters.
-We can create a new smaller neural network in PyTorch {cite}`pytorch` that inherits our frameworks NetworkInterface.
+We can create a new smaller neural network in [PyTorch](https://pytorch.org) that inherits our frameworks NetworkInterface.
 The NetworkInterface is necessary to be compatible with our compression framework.

 :::{important}
 - The input layer should have the same shape as the environments observation